jlevy/og-equity-compensation/README.md

   You have been put on “autopilot” with respect to the timing of the tax event.
   This can be a really bad thing if, on the date of vesting, the shares are worth a lot and consequently you owe a lot of tax.
-- ☝️ **You don’t want to confuse “restricted stock units” with “restricted stock,”** an entirely different thing (described soon).
+- ☝️ You don’t want to confuse *restricted stock units* with *restricted stock*, an entirely different thing (described soon).

 ### Less common types of equity